 We are early in our development efforts.
-Our lead product candidates, PYX-201, PYX-106 and PYX-107, are in the early stages of clinical development.
+Our lead product candidates, PYX-201 and PYX-106, are in the early stages of clinical development.
 The results of preclinical studies and early-stage clinical trials may not be predictive of future results in later studies or trials.
 Initial success in clinical trials may not be indicative of results obtained when these trials are completed or in later-stage clinical trials.

 The results of preclinical studies may not be predictive of the results of clinical trials, and the results of any early-stage clinical trials that are continuing may not be predictive of the results of the later-stage clinical trials.
 In addition, initial success in clinical trials may not be indicative of results obtained when such trials are completed on in later stage clinical trials.
 In particular, the small number of patients in our planned early clinical trials may make the results of these trials less predictive of the outcome of later clinical trials.
-For example, even if successful, the results of our clinical trials of our product candidates PYX-201, PYX-106 and PYX-107 and other product candidates may not be predictive of the results of further clinical trials of these product candidates or any of our other product candidates.
-Moreover, preclinical and clinical data often are susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials nonetheless have failed to obtain marketing licensure of their products.
-Our clinical trials may not ultimately be successful or support further clinical development of any of our product candidates.
+For example, even if successful, the results of our clinical trials of our product candidates PYX-201 and PYX-106 and other product candidates may not be predictive of the results of further clinical trials of these product candidates.
+Moreover, preclinical and clinical data often are susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical development of any of our product candidates.
 There is a high failure rate for product candidates proceeding through clinical trials.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving encouraging results in earlier studies.
 Any such setbacks in our clinical development could materially harm our business, results of operations, financial condition and prospects.